scudzey/UVROverlay/README.md

 # UVROverlay
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6D4FGY2RBLSFS)

 This is a ground up implementation VR window overlay manager built on openVR.
-Currently in development for release and developed by myself.
+Use it to add netflix video playback inside your game, keep track of your twitch chat stream, or to have a quick reference to those pesky warp routes in your favorite VR space sim.
+The uses are up to your imagination.

 ## Current release
 You can download the current release [here](https://github.com/scudzey/UVROverlay/releases)